 Firstly, speak with your child's class teacher to see if they have the same/similar concerns.
 If this is the case, an appointment can be made with the School SENDCo to discuss these concerns and plan where to go next.
-This usually means that your child will be placed 'On Alert' for a minimum of two cycles of assess, plan, do, review - this means that additional support will be put into place and monitored closely.
-Following this, if little or no progress is noticed, your child will receive an Individual Education Plan (IEP), which will outline specific, measurable, achievable, relevant, time based targets, stating additional support that the school will provide in order to better access the curriculum.
-These will be shared with you as parents, regularly reviewed and new targets set/agreed.
-During this time, if progress is slow in specific areas, outside agency involvement may be requested to support.
+This usually means that your child will receive an Individual Education Plan, which will outline additional support that the school will provide in order to better access the curriculum.
+This is will then be reviewed and new targets set.
+If after this intervention progress is still slow, outside agencies may be involved.
 You will always be involved in this process and updated throughout.